karlosye/LeetCode-notes/README.md

   - By default, Java creates minHeap (smaller number has a higher priority)
   - Heap is NOT a sorted list!!!!
   - remove/add takes O(log(n))

+ - Stack & Queue:
+  - In JAVA, stack is a class, queue is an interface (use LinkedList or Dequeue or ArrayList)